melanibe/CIL2018/README.md

  If you wish to re-train the score discriminator alone (without any generator or label discriminator) you can run `train_score_discr_alone.py`.
 Again running this file as it corresponds to the training we used for the model used to get the experiments results in the paper.
 You can modify the training procedure by modifying the parameters section at the beginning of the file.

  ## Training the baselines from scratch
+ If you wish to re-train completely our baseline estimators instead of using the provided saved estimators you can use `baseline_train.py`.
+ The parameters to enter are:
+    - `model`: you can choose between 'Ridge' and 'RandomForest' for the model to build.
+    - `feat_size`: number of features to use for the feature matrix (it defaults to 10 parameter used for the experiments in the report)
+    - `train_ratio`: train/dev split ratio (it defaults to 0.99% training split, parameter used for the experiments in the report).

+If the preprocessed feature matrix does not exist for the input parameters it will first compute the features matrix (this takes 10 min, grab a coffee), if this matrix was already saved previously it just loads it.
+It then fits the chosen estimator (another 10 mins if RandomForest, go for a cup of tea this time) and saves it the the `baselines_models` subfolder.
+The MAE on the dev set will be printed to the console at the end of the run.